rayer456/electrobot/README.md

 6. Finally change the value of `BOT_ACCOUNT` to the Twitch channel of your bot.
 7. Save

-## Prediction.json
+## Predictions.json

-In the `predictions` folder you find `predictions.json`.
-This is where you manage a list of predictions that the bot can start either by Livesplit or chat command.
-Try to open this file.
+Open `main/predictions/predictions.json`, this is where you manage a list of predictions that the bot can start either by Livesplit or chat command.
+You can create as many predictions as you want.

 1. In the `name` field you choose the name of the prediction.
 This is how you call the prediction from chat. **NOTE**: This must be a string without spaces.
 So instead of calling it `my name` call it `my_name`
+    ```json
+    "name": "bike"
+    ```
-2. In `auto_predict` set `auto_start` to `true` if you want the prediction to start automatically based on Livesplit.
+2. Set `auto_start` to `true` if you want the prediction to start automatically based on Livesplit.
 If not, set to `false`
 3. If you set `auto_start` to `true`, you must fill in `split_name` with a split name in Livesplit.
 When this split starts, a prediction will start, unless a prediction is still active.
+    ```json
+    "auto_predict": {
+                    "auto_start": true,
+                    "split_name": "complications"
+                    }
+    ```
 4. In `data` set `title` to your prediction title.
 This is what your viewers will see when a prediction starts.
 For example: *Will I beat this level today?* Maximum of 45 characters.
+    ```json
+    "title": "Parked bike?"
+    ```
 5. In `outcomes` you can add a maximum of 10 different outcomes with a minimum of 2.
 Each of them requires a `title`.
 Maximum of 25 characters
+    ```json
+    {
+        "title": "yes"
+    },
+    {
+        "title": "no"
+    }
+    ```
 6. In `prediction_window` you set the time in seconds that the prediction will run for with a minimum of 30 and maximum of 1800 (30 minutes).
-7. You can create as many predictions as you want.
+    ```json
+    "prediction_window": 600
+    ```
-8. Make sure the JSON data is valid by using an online tool like https://jsonformatter.org/ or https://jsonlint.com/
+7. Make sure the JSON data is valid by using an online tool like https://jsonformatter.org/ or https://jsonlint.com/

 # Usage

+## Authorization

-Run `authorize.py`.
-The script will ask you whether to authenticate with a bot or streamer account and will then open your default browser.
-Make sure to authorize the right account after typing in `bot` or `streamer`.
+Run `authorize.bat`.
+The script will ask you to authenticate with a bot or streamer account and will then open your default browser.
+Make sure to authorize the correct account after typing in `bot` or `streamer`.

-You need to run `authorize.py` twice (once for streamer account and once for bot account).
+**You need to run `authorize.bat` twice**,once for a streamer account and once for a bot account.
 You can use your streaming account as bot if you want to.
 Make sure the bot is a moderator in your channel.

+If both accounts are authorized you should only need to rerun `authorize.bat` if you change your Twitch password or disconnect the integration which you can do on [this page](https://www.twitch.tv/settings/connections) under **Other connections**.

+## Livesplit

+You can make predictions start automatically based on Livesplit splits by using the [Livesplit Server](https://github.com/LiveSplit/LiveSplit.Server) component.
+You know it works when you right click on Livesplit, click Control and Start Server should be there.
+Make sure to start Livesplit Server **before** you start the bot.

+If you've configured `predictions.json` correctly a prediction should start when the given split name starts.

+The default port on which Livesplit Server runs is 16834, if you use a different port, you must also change the port in `config.toml`

+## Starting the bot

-Run `electrobot.py` to start the bot
+Run `electrobot.bat` to start the bot.

 - Start predictions with `pred start <name>`
     - `name` must correspond to the `name` field of a prediction in `predictions.json`